jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

 ----------------------

 First, you will need to install a ``cloudmesh4.yaml`` file, if you have not done this before.
-The easiest way to do so is with the command
+If you do have mongo, you can safe this step.
+However, make sure you do not expose mongo on the internet so that you keep your information in mongo private.
+The easiest way to install mongo is with our build in install script.
+You will need to set first permission to use this install.
+To do so start with the command

 .. code:: bash